The Social Travel Gap – Under30Experiences

 • Only 22% successfully coordinated a trip together

-Group chats are where plans usually begin, but threads rarely convert into commitments.
-Ideas get shared, links get dropped, reactions come in, and then it stalls.
+Group chats are where these plans usually begin, but these threads rarely convert into commitments.
+Ideas get shared, links get dropped, reactions come in, and then plans struggle to get off the ground.

 2.1 Fear vs. Reality: The Solo Stigma